huntersgordon/Cool-Hacky-iMessage-Terminal/README.md

 # iMessage-Client-Mojave

-Control your computer through sending it imessages!
+Control your Mac through sending it text messages!
+This tool takes messages your Mac receives via the messages app and executes them through the bash shell.
+Output is sent back to the user.

 # Installation